Getting the Best Deal: Financing & Insurance

 Service contracts represent a significant profit source for dealers, so expect the hard sell.
 The price and all the terms above are negotiable, and again, you can comparison shop the service plan at multiple dealerships even if you're not buying the car there.

-rustproofing and paint protection: All new cars are built with rust-resistant galvanized steel (or aluminum or fiberglass) and treated with a rustproofing agent at the factory.
+Rustproofing and paint protection: All new cars are built with rust-resistant galvanized steel (or aluminum or fiberglass) and treated with a rustproofing agent at the factory.
 Experts say dealer-applied rustproofing is unnecessary, at best.
-Paint "sealant" is a similar story: factory paint is sealed and durable and can be protected effectively with a coat of wax you apply yourself.
+Paint "sealant" is a similar story: Factory paint is sealed and durable, and it can be protected effectively with a coat of wax you apply yourself.

 Vehicle repair is big business.
 Thanks to the complexity of modern vehicles, dealer service departments are guaranteed a steady flow of business that might otherwise go to independent repair shops.

 In terms of the dealership's bottom line, the service department can contribute a healthy percentage of the profit.
-In 2008, the National Automobile Dealers Association reported that service and parts departments made up 55 percent of total dealership operating profits.
-This further illustrates how the profit has skewed away from the vehicle sale and toward the products and services that follow.
-It also explains why dealers are sometimes willing to sell at extremely thin profit margins.
+This illustrates how the profit margin for many dealers has skewed away from the vehicle sale and toward the products and services that follow.
+It also explains why dealers are sometimes willing to sell at extremely thin profit margin.